Anthroposophical Society in America

 Northern Virginia Anthroposophical Study Group

-> Generally we meet twice a month on the first and third Tuesdays at 7:00 pm in Old Town Alexandria.
-The group is currently studying Rudolf Steiner's 1908 lectures on the Gospel of St. John.
-For information contact Barbara Cousens (firstname.lastname@example.org).
+We currently meet virtually twice a month on the first and third Tuesdays at 6:00 pm.
+The group is now studying Rudolf Steiner's lectures BUILDING STONES FOR AN UNDERSTANDING OF THE MYSTERY OF GOLGOTHA: Human Life in a Cosmic Context.
+For information contact Barbara Cousens (email@example.com).

-> Biodynamic Agriculture and Gardening Gathering
+Biodynamic Agriculture and Gardening Gathering

 We meet monthly on a Saturday from 8:30am - 4:00pm